jmcannon/subtitle-search/README.txt

 TINY VIDEO CREATION PROCESS:
 Use ScreenFlow to screen capture from Netflix.
-Make sure graphics accelearation is turned off in Chrome advanced settings.
+Make sure graphics acceleration is turned off in Chrome advanced settings.
 "t" to split.
+Change canvas size to 350 x 350
 "1" to zoom
 "2" to resize to fit.
-Change canvas size to 350 x 350
 Custom save:
 24 fps, 500 kb/s, multi-pass, automatic
 audio: 44.1 khz, 96 k/s, mono